KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_7.md

 ### Conclusion: &nbsp;

-* For the testing framework, we will follow the guideline from John and the details is in the Moodle.
+* For the testing framework, we will follow the guidelines from John and the details are in the Moodle.
 * Alex will continue working on the class and component diagrams.
 * Katherine will work on a sequence diagram.
-* Complete wireframes before 12/04 to show client.
+* Complete wireframes before 12/04 to show a client.
-* Update the SS to reflect any changes in timeline
+* Update the SS to reflect any changes in the timeline
-* Update GANTT to reflect the 2 week deferred delivery
+* Update GANTT to reflect the 2-week deferred delivery

 <br>